mpsuzuki/fehQlibs-mirror/README.md

 Use 'ar -t' to get the included members of the static libs.
 Use 'nm' to view the members and symbols of the libs.

+The shared object libs are known NOT not work on MacOS.

 Man pages
 ---------